Verified compilation of space-efficient reversible circuits: Conclusion

 \section{Conclusion}

-In this paper we described our verified compiler for the \revs language, \rever.
-We formalized the semantics of \revs and introduced a type system together with an inference algorithm.
+We have described our verified compiler for the \revs language, \rever.
 Our method of compilation differs from the original \revs compiler by using partial evaluation over an interpretation of the heap to compile programs, forgoing the need to re-implement and verify bookkeeping code for every internal translation.
-We described \rever's two current methods of compilation in this framework, the default direct-to-circuit method, and a space efficient method that compiles first to a Boolean expression(s), then to a circuit.
+We described two interpretations implemented in \rever, the circuit interpretation and a garbage collected interpretation, the latter of which refines the former by applying eager cleanup.

 While \rever is verified in the sense that compiled circuits produce the same result as the program interpreter, as with any verified compiler project this is not the end of certification.
 The implementation of the interpreter may have subtle bugs, which ideally would be verified against a more straightforward adaptation of the semantics using a relational definition.
-Moreover, our type inference algorithm and compilation ``wrapper'' have not yet been formally verified.
-We intend to address these issues in the future, and to extend \rever to utilize dependence graphs as in \cite{Parent:2015}.
-A parallel line of research is to extend \revs with new features that would make writing functions over complex data types easier, such as those used in quantum walks \cite{NC:2000}.

-With a formally verified reversible circuit compiler, algorithm designers can assert with increased confidence the actual circuit-level cost of running their algorithm, allowing a better assessment of the value of quantum computers.
-Perhaps more importantly, they are afforded the guarantee that data does not remain entangled with the garbage ancillas, allowing them to be safely reused later.
-Such guarantees are crucial to the operation of quantum computers and will become increasingly important as quantum computers continue to scale to larger sizes.
+We intend to address these issues in the future, and to further improve upon \rever's space usage.